radius-project/radius/swagger/specification/applications/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for radius.
+This is the AutoRest configuration file for Radius.

 ## Getting Started